manel1874/QSHY/UPGMA/README.md

 		- Computes interanlly the hamming distances between their own sequences;
 		- Sends all the distances not known by the other parties.

 	- Create Hamming Distance Matrix.
-This matrix has the following structure:
+This matrix has the following structure for the scenario where Alice has three sequences, Bob has two and Charlie one sequence:
 ![hamDistMatrix](hamDistMatrix.png)
 where ij denotes the sequence j owned by party i.
 Inside each cell have the hamming distance between the corresponding column and row sequences.